B3Pay/B3Wallet/README.md

 # Custom Wallet Creation Libraries

 Also, there are three libraries to facilitate other developers in building their own wallets seamlessly.
-These libraries, located in the [lib directory](https://github.com/B3Pay/b3-wallet/tree/main/backend/lib), aim to streamline the wallet creation process and allow developers to customize a wallet that meets their unique needs.
+These libraries, located in the [lib directory](https://github.com/B3Pay/b3wallet/tree/main/backend/lib), aim to streamline the wallet creation process and allow developers to customize a wallet that meets their unique needs.

 ## The Libraries:

 - `b3_utils`: This foundational library provides core functionalities essential for every wallet.
 It equips developers with fundamental tools to initiate and manage various wallet operations.

-- `b3_operations`: This library is designed to handle the authorization and permissions within the wallet.
+- `operations`: This library is designed to handle the authorization and permissions within the wallet.
 It simplifies the process of assigning and managing permissions for different wallet operations, enabling you to create wallets that support various levels of user access.

-- `b3_wallet_lib`: This comprehensive library ties everything together and manages key aspects of wallet functionality.
+- `b3wallet_lib`: This comprehensive library ties everything together and manages key aspects of wallet functionality.
 It handles account creation, key management, balance queries, and transfer processes for different blockchains and tokens.
 It also takes care of derivation processes, providing a versatile suite of wallet management tools.
-By using `b3_wallet_lib`, developers can interact with a clear and convenient interface, making the creation, management, and interaction with wallets a seamless experience.
+By using `b3wallet_lib`, developers can interact with a clear and convenient interface, making the creation, management, and interaction with wallets a seamless experience.

 By utilizing these libraries, developers can create customized wallets tailored to their specific needs and innovative concepts.

 ## Use Cases

-The `b3_wallet` presents numerous practical applications in everyday life and the business world:
+The `b3wallet` presents numerous practical applications in everyday life and the business world:

 1. **Couples' Saving Wallet**: Couples can create a shared wallet to manage joint expenses or save for common goals, providing an intuitive and transparent way to handle shared finances.